 • Likes, dislikes and motivations.
 As with andragogical learning, therapeutic horticulture is most effective when it considers the individuals interests and motivations.
-In the case of MeTURA - Back to the Roots project, the intention is that the primary motivation for engaging with gardening is to grow plants which can be used in cooking.
+In the case of MeTura, the intention is that the primary motivation for engaging with gardening is to grow plants which can be used in cooking.
 It will be important to take into account the individual's preferences for particular food/interest in cooking.
 Other motivation may include learning new skills, increased independence, achievement and recognition by peers and others

-4 Specific, Measurable, Achievable, Relevant and Time bound
+&lt;sup>4 Specific, Measurable, Achievable, Relevant and Time bound

-- Situational assessment.
+• Situational assessment.
 The availability of space, aspect and local environmental conditions and equipment for gardening.
-This will inform the kinds of plants that can be successfully grown. - Capability & support needs.
+This will inform the kinds of plants that can be successfully grown.

+• Capability & support needs.
 It is also be necessary to consider the capability/ responsibility of the individual and the level of local support available.
-Although gardening is innately "floppable" (failing to take adequate care of a plant does not lead to drastic or long-term consequences) some individuals may need more support or reminders to successfully germinate, nurture and grow a plant. - Continuity of care.
-Although some gardening tasks can be stand-alone/short term, gardening is generally an ongoing process requiring ongoing care and intervention.
-Plants need watering, weeding, potting on etc. regularly in order to grow and flourish. - Risk management.
-Garden can involve physical activity, garden tools are often sharp, some plants are toxic (and this can be an issue when focusing on edible plants as some individuals may have difficulty understanding e.g. that not all berries are safe to eat), garden chemicals and fertilizers are often toxic, etc - Seasonality.
-Most gardening tasks are seasonal in nature (apart from some indoor gardening where environment factors are artificially controlled). - Resources.
-Availability or financial resources to purchase gardening materials and tools (seeds, plants, compost, pots, gloves, etc). - Cognitive and physical aspects of the task.
+Although gardening is innately "floppable" (failing to take adequate care of a plant does not lead to drastic or long-term consequences) some individuals may need more support or reminders to successfully germinate, nurture and grow a plant.

+• Continuity of care.
+Although some gardening tasks can be standalone/short term, gardening is generally an ongoing process requiring ongoing care and intervention.
+Plants need watering, weeding, potting on etc. regularly in order to grow and flourish.

+• Risk management.
+Garden can involve physical activity, garden tools are often sharp, some plants are toxic (and this can be an issue when focusing on edible plants as some individuals may have difficulty understanding e.g. that not all berries are safe to eat), garden chemicals and fertilizers are often toxic, etc

+• Seasonality.
+Most gardening tasks are seasonal in nature (apart from some indoor gardening where environment factors are artificially controlled).

+• Resources.
+Availability or financial resources to purchase gardening materials and tools (seeds, plants, compost, pots, gloves, etc).

+• Cognitive and physical aspects of the task.
 Activity analysis is needed to identify what steps, skills and behaviours are needed for the individual to successfully complete the task.
 What are the steps required?
 Are these achievable?
 What tools are required?
 How does the environment in which the task is performed support or hinder this task?

-Seasonal and session/activity plans must take into account the factors outlined above as well as maintaining the focus on the intended outcomes/goals.
+Seasonal and session/activity plans must take into account the factors outlined above as well as maintaining the focus on the intended outcomes/goals

-3.3.9 Recommendations for methodology for implementing therapeutic gardening as part of MeTURA - Back to the Roots: guidance from O5 study
+3.3.9 Recommendations for methodology for implementing therapeutic gardening as part of MeTURA: guidance from 105 study

-Which model of therapeutic gardening is most appropriate for MeTura - Back to the Roots?
+Which model of therapeutic gardening is most appropriate for MeTura?

-Most respondents to O5 - "Study of Obstacles and Potentials of the Family Lifelong Learning Unit, which uses therapeutic family gardening as an andragogical method for an effective learning opportunity for families with adult family members with intellectual disabilities" believe that gardening would be a useful occupation for adults with ID.
+Most respondents to IO5 believe that gardening would be a useful occupation for adults with ID.
 They believed there would be benefits in terms of improved physical and mental wellbeing as a result of spending more time outside in the fresh air, being physically active and engaged with nature.

-This focus on the generic benefits of therapeutic gardening (rather than targeted or individualised goals), along with the primary focus of MeTURA on engaging AFMID with andragogical learning, suggests that a focus on therapeutic gardening as "health promotion" (facilitated intervention to improve general health and wellbeing) rather than Green Care (targeted interventions to address a specific defined need delivered by a skilled/trained practitioner) will be most appropriate.
+This focus on the generic benefits of therapeutic gardening (rather than targeted or individualised goals), along with the primary focus of MeTura on engaging AFMID with andragogical learning, suggests that a focus on therapeutic gardening as "health promotion" (facilitated intervention to improve general health and wellbeing) rather than Green Care (targeted interventions to address a specific defined need delivered by a skilled/trained practitioner) will be most appropriate.